dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 ``integer`` and ``number`` types
 --------------------------------
 * ``integer`` and ``number`` types are automatically initialized to zero rather than ``nil``
-* Arithmetic operations on numeric types make use of type specific bytecodes that lead to more efficient JIT compilation
+* Arithmetic operations on numeric types make use of type specialized bytecodes that lead to better code generation

 ``integer[]`` and ``number[]`` array types
 ------------------------------------------